 Historic Brawl – FNM at Home Event Guide and Decklists

-Another week, another FNM at Home Event, offering up a code for a free Arena FNM Promo Pack from your local game store for participating as usual!
-This week’s format is Historic Brawl, where you can use cards from every single set on Arena to build the most interesting and divergent Brawl decks you possibly can!
+Another week, another FNM at Home Event, another free Promo Pack from your local game store up for grabs!
+This week’s format is Historic Brawl, where you can use cards from every single set on Arena to build the most interesting and unique Brawl decks you possibly can!
 Read on for more information and for decklists you can use in the event.

 - Format: Historic Brawl

 - Ends After: You can play as much as you like for the duration of the event.

 - Match Structure: Best-of-one matches (BO1)

 - Lutri, the Spellchaser